 Twohill Lawyers Family Law Solicitors

-If you have mixed funds, or have been entirely dependant on your partner, a financial settlement may be necessary to secure your future.
-This can be achieved by Court Order (if both parties agree) or Binding Financial Agreement.
+If you have mixed funds, or have been entirely dependent on your partner, a financial settlement may be necessary to secure your future.
+This can be achieved by Consent Order (if both parties agree) or Binding Financial Agreement (BFA).